With Nobel Laureate Dr Barry C. Barish attending in person.

 About the Competition

-This year, the essay prompts are contributed by distinguished professors from Harvard, Brown, UC Berkeley, Cambridge, Oxford, and MIT.
+This year, the essay prompts are contributed by distinguished professors from Harvard, Stanford, UCLA, Cornell, UPenn, Berkeley, Princeton, Oxford, Columbia, and Cambridge.

 Essay Guidelines and Judging Criteria